Growing in the Green: Spring 2011 experiences…

 5. Involve your staff in the selection and planning process … especially if they have been with you a long time.

 6. Production numbers that are projected by your accountant or banker – or accountants for your customers – don’t mean much because “sales and production” is not just a numbers game … many other variables are to be considered and only the close relationship between you and your outlet store/independent garden centre allows you to know their mechanics and caprices to determine the potential for increasing the business.

 7. Sales projections based on the need to pay a mortgage or buy a new toy will normally backfire.
 Base production numbers on orders or your customers’ potential sales capacity, the kind of information you learned through years of dealing your customers.

 8. Only grow what can fit properly spaced right away.

 9. Plan your product mix and order early enough.

 10. Profitable mixed containers should be planned; don’t just plant whatever is around.
 Price them properly to make a profit and not just increase dollar sales.

-a.
-Two to three varieties per mix is good enough.11.
-It is OK to run out of product, but disastrous to dump anything.
+11. It is OK to run out of product, but disastrous to dump anything.
 Losing a sale means you lost only the margin you would have made (depending on your production this varies from five to 15 per cent).
 However, based on your profit margin, every dollar of dumped product actually eats up $15 to $20 in sales.